Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Introduction

 \section{Introduction}

-Person re-identification (ReID) is the task of identifying individuals in the images captured by different surveillance cameras, and it has significant potential applications in the fields of public security and criminal investigations.
-Despite current state-of-the-art methods~\cite{gao2020dcr, CR_tip, BoT_2019, AIIS_tpami, ABDNet_2019, AGW_2021, TransReID_2021, DTRM_tifs} achieve excellent performance in ReID during the daytime, the challenges of re-identifying person in nighttime scenarios remains unsolved.
-The main reason can be attributed to the severe image degradation and reduced visibility of nighttime person images.
-Hence, a straightforward approach to address the nighttime person ReID problem commonly involves the application of a relighting technique to enhance the visibility of input images before feeding them into the ReID network, as illustrated in Figure~\ref{figure:motivation_fig} (a).
-However, this method is not always effective since the conventional relighting technique is not specifically tailored to the ReID task.
+\IEEEPARstart{P}{erson} re-identification (ReID) is the task of identifying individuals in the images captured by different surveillance cameras, and it has significant potential applications in the fields of public security and criminal investigation.
+Despite current state-of-the-art methods~\cite{zhang_dscl_tifs,market1501_2015,MSMT17, TransReID_2021, DTRM_tifs} achieve excellent performance during the daytime, the challenges of person ReID in nighttime scenario remain unsolved.
+Specifically, unlike existing ReID studies that mainly focus on challenges such as pedestrian viewpoint differences and pedestrian occlusion, nighttime person ReID additionally introduces some challenges such as low light, imaging noise, and color shift caused by the limitations of imaging devices in nighttime scenarios.
+It raises significant challenges for existing ReID algorithms.
+A straightforward approach to address the nighttime person ReID problem commonly involves the application of image relighting technique to enhance the visibility of input images before feeding them into ReID model, as shown in Figure~\ref{figure:motivation_fig} (a).
+However, these methods are not always effective because conventional relighting techniques are not specifically tailored to the ReID task.